Bruno-Diego/copacabana-pp5/README.md

 - Create a file called custom_storages.py in the root directory.
 - import settings and S3Botot3Storage.
 Create a custom class for static files and one for media files.

-- Add the following code to file you created just now
+- Add the following code to the file you created just now

         """ Custom storages for AWS file storage. """ from django.conf import settings